rmsk2/minica/README.md

 ## Automating password entry

 Passwords are used by `minica` to encrypt the private keys of the CA and of newly generated end entitiy certificates.
-The default behaviour is to the let the user type in new or previously set passwords.
+The default behaviour is to the let the user type in new or previously set passwords for the CA private key and to generate the PFX passwords for end entity certficates automatically and randomly.
 This can be a problem when automating certificate issuance during tests or similar tasks.
 It is therefore easy to change this behavior.
 The global variable `minica.REPO` contains a repository which manages a set of alternative functions for secret retrieval.
 There are functions to retrieve existing passwords and new passwords.
 Additionally there are two types of passwords `minica.SEC_TYPE_CA` and `minica.SEC_TYPE_P12`.
 The first type is intended